Alignment complete relational Hoare logics for some and all: Introduction

-As a conceptual contribution, we show that the core rules of RHL for imperative programs should comprise (a) one-sided rules for primitives, (b) same-structure rules for sequence, conditional and (conditionally aligned) loop, and (c) rewriting a program to an unconditionally equivalent one.
-Without these, a logic is unlikely to be alignment complete.
+As a conceptual contribution, we show that for capturing IAM-style proofs, these core rules of RHL for imperative programs suffice: (a) one-sided rules for primitive commands, (b) same-structure rules for sequence, conditional, and (conditionally aligned) loop, and (c) rewriting a program to an unconditionally equivalent one.
+With these rules, many convenient rules found in the literature are derivable.

-For $\forall\exists$ our automata formulation (in Sect.~\ref{sec:eacomplete}) shows that to prove a $\forall\exists$-spec $\aespec{\R}{\S}$, instead of explicitly constructing a positive witness of the existential~\cite{BaumeisterCBFS21,LamportS21} one can instead filter out the non-witnesses on the right, so what's left satisfies the corresponding $\forall\forall$-spec $\rspec{\R}{\S}$.
-All for some!
+Although the IAM is clearly fundamental and widely used in relational verification (see~\autoref{sec:related}), it is not the only useful reasoning principle.
+Even for unary reasoning about simple imperative programs, it is common to augment the core complete set of rules (i.e., syntax-directed plus Consequence) with, for example, the rule of Conjunction which facilitates modular proofs~\cite{AptOld3}.
+For relational reasoning there are other natural principles such as transitivity which are not derivable from the core rules we use to obtain alignment completeness.
+As future work we highlight some reasoning challenges that motivate additional rules.
+This raises the question what are good criteria for RHLs in addition to alignment completeness, a question for which we propose a possible answer dubbed entailment completeness.

-In practice, many verification tools work directly with verification conditions, although some interactive tools are directly based on a HL (e.g.,~\cite{cao2018vst}).
-Deductive systems are nonetheless important for various reasons.
-One practical use for deductive rules is for independently checkable certificates to represent proofs that may be found by other means.
-The alignment completeness result shows that, as in the case of unary HL, a small collection of mostly syntax-directed rules suffices to represent proofs of relational correctness judgments.
-Deductive systems also represent principles beyond IAM, including procedure-modular reasoning and disjunction (resp.\ conjunction) of preconditions (resp.\ postconditions).
-For relational verification there is vertical (i.e., transitive) composition, which is sound for $\forall\exists$ but not $\forall\forall$~\cite{hawblitzelklr13}.
-This makes $\forall\exists$ logic useful even for deterministic programs.
+\paragraph{Outline.} Section~\ref{sec:overview} provides an overview.
+Section~\ref{sec:logics} presents the $\forall\forall$ logic RHL+.
+Section~\ref{sec:aut} develops alignment products and their verification conditions for $\forall\forall$ properties.
+Section~\ref{sec:KATnf} develops the normal form.
+Section~\ref{sec:autUnary} gives the unary Floyd completeness result sketched in \autoref{sec:overview}, illuminating some ingredients of the proof of alignment completeness of RHL+ which appears in Section~\ref{sec:acomplete}.
+Section~\ref{sec:ERHL} introduces the $\forall\exists$ logic ERHL+.
+Section~\ref{sec:eacomplete} extends alignment products with filtering conditions and shows alignment completeness of ERHL+.
+Sections~\ref{sec:unaryRevisited} and~\ref{sec:unaryRevisitedE} revisit Cook completeness both based on alignment completeness and based on sequential alignment and unary logics.
+Related work is discussed in \autoref{sec:related} and future work in \autoref{sec:future}.
+Section~\ref{sec:concl} concludes.
+Some details are in the appendix.

-\ifarxiv \emph{This version includes a hyperlinked appendix containing proofs, additional details, and examples.
-Green boxes in the right margin link to (and indicate page numbers of) proofs in the appendix.} \fi
+This article is meant to be self-contained and we include considerable details which lengthen the text but may shorten the reading.
+There is a longer document with additional technical details~\cite{BNN23v5}.